 |Open standard||Images with text|

-“jpeg and jpg” both refer to the same file format.
-Initially, Windows restricted file extensions to only three characters.
+Although there’s a slight nuance between “JPEG” and “JPG”, both extension names refer to the same file format.
+The reason why they are used interchangeably, is that initially, Windows restricted file extensions to only three characters.
 So, Mac users would see the images saved as .jpeg, while Windows users would see their images as jpg.

 Image file formats have considerably improved over the years.
 And there is no need to keep using png and jpg.